tag1consulting/goose/README.md

  - do not reset metrics after all users start: `GooseDefault::NoResetMetrics`
  - do not track metrics: `GooseDefault::NoMetrics`
  - do not track task metrics: `GooseDefault::NoTaskMetrics`
+ - do not start telnet Controller thread: `GooseDefault::NoController`
  - track status codes: `GooseDefault::StatusCodes`
  - follow redirect of base_url: `GooseDefault::StickyFollow`
  - enable Manager mode: `GooseDefault::Manager`